MuhsinFatih/stm32-Visual-Studio-Code-template/README.md

 # why this template?
 Why vscode?
 Because on high-dpi displays KEIL will screw your eyes with its use of outdated UI APIs.
 Besides, vscode is my fav editor I use many extensions its way more useful anyways.

 # do I have to do anything further to get this shit working?
 Only one:
 Install this extension in vscode so you get better c/c++ intellisense: https://marketplace.visualstudio.com/items?itemName=ms-vscode.cpptools

+# which stm32 did you use for this template?
+stm32f4 discovery (STM32F407VGTx).
+You should be able to recreate KEIL project for your board and replace CMSIS folder and files under src/ and inc/ if necessary.

 # are you a visual studio fan?
 No. I have a macbook :P